The Latest | Israel's deadly strike on aid workers in Gaza is a new blow to humanitarian efforts

 Several humanitarian aid organizations suspended operations in Gaza on Tuesday, including World Central Kitchen.
 Kirby expressed concern that the killings could have a chilling impact on other groups carrying out aid operations in the territory.

 Among the dead were citizens of some of Israel’s closest allies, including a U.S.-Canada dual citizen.
-The U.N. says around 200 humanitarian workers have been killed in the war so far.
+The U.N. says more than 180 humanitarian workers have been killed in the war so far.

 The White House pushed back on whether the incident should lead the administration to reconsider providing military aid to Israel as it prosecutes its nearly six-month war in Gaza.